 However, the report found that there was little evidence of the impact of EYPs on the quality of provision for babies and toddlers under 30 months.

-The report suggests that this could be because EYPs are less likely to work in infant and toddler rooms in nurseries.
+suggests that this could be because EYPs are less likely to work in infant and toddler rooms in nurseries.

 While 91 per cent of the 35 EYPs in the survey spent time working in the pre-school rooms, only 44 per cent spent time supporting practice in the infant and toddler rooms.